department-of-veterans-affairs/vets-website/content/pages/education/gi-bill.md

 <div class="va-introtext">

 Since 1944, the GI Bill has helped millions of Veterans pay for college, graduate school, and training programs.
 Under this bill, qualifying Veterans and their family members can get money to cover all or some of the costs for school or training.
-Learn more about these benefits—and how to apply for them.
+Learn more about these benefits below—and how to apply for them.

 If you served on active duty after September 11, 2001, you may qualify for Post-9/11 GI Bill education benefits.
 You can check to see if you have Post-9/11 GI Bill benefits.
 [View and print your benefits summary](/education/gi-bill/post-9-11/ch-33-benefit/).